UniOfGreenwich/ELEE1149_Lectures/content/Testing/testing.md

 ## Unit Testing

-W- e write unit tests to test units of the program
+- We write unit tests to test units of the program

 - The are usually functions or class methods